github/training-kit/paths/windows/03d-make-commit.md

   1. Click the **Commmit staged** button.

   ## Now what?
-  After you have created a commit (or many commits) it is `push` your changes to your remote repository and potentially share it with other collaborators on your project.
+  After you have created a commit (or many commits) it is time to `push` your changes to your remote repository and potentially share it with other collaborators on your project.

 show-me-how: "/images/gifs/windows/tfs-make-commit.gif"
 tell-me-why: |